Protection During Pregnancy

 What managers need to do

-When the employee notifies you that she is pregnant, go through the assessment with her and agree what adjustments need to be made to her work and record it on the assessment.
+When the employee notifies you that she is pregnant, go through the assessment and guidance with her and agree what adjustments need to be made to her work and record it on the assessment.
 The assessment should be reviewed periodically throughout the pregnancy.

 The assessment may also need to be reviewed if she returns from maternity leave or attends for Keeping in Touch days whilst she is still breastfeeding.